facebook/create-react-app/packages/react-scripts/template/README.md

 ```

 We recognize that this is suboptimal, but it is currently required due to the way we hide the ESLint dependency.
 The ESLint team is already [working on a solution to this](https://github.com/eslint/eslint/issues/3458) so this may become unnecessary in a couple of months.

+## Changing the Page `<title>`

+You can find the source HTML file in the `public` folder of the generated project.
+You may edit the `<title>` tag in it to change the title from “React App” to anything else.

+Note that normally you wouldn't edit files in the `public` folder very often.
+For example, [adding a stylesheet](#adding-a-stylesheet) is is done without touching the HTML.

+If you need to dynamically update the page title based on the content, you can use the browser [`document.title`](https://developer.mozilla.org/en-US/docs/Web/API/Document/title) API.
+For more complex scenarios when you want to change the title from React components, you can use [React Helmet](https://github.com/nfl/react-helmet), a third party library.

+Finally, if you use a custom server for your app in production and want to modify the title before it gets sent to the browser, you can follow advice in [this section](#generating-dynamic-meta-tags-on-the-server).

 ## Installing a Dependency